-- iDSI has been building strong partnerships in Ghana for over 10 years, led by the Global Health and Development Group at Imperial College London (the team formerly known as NICE International).
+- iDSI has been building strong partnerships in Ghana for over 10 years.
 As the first Sub-Saharan African nation to introduce a tax-funded National Health Insurance Scheme (NHIS) in 2003, Ghana is committed to achieving universal health coverage (UHC) by 2030.
-To enable this vision, iDSI has continued collaborations with governmental, clinical and academic partners in-country to strengthen evidence-based decision making in healthcare for Ghana’s population of 29 million.
+To enable this vision, iDSI has continued collaborations with governmental, clinical and academic partners in-country to strengthen evidence-based decision making in healthcare for Ghana’s population of 30 million.

 Convened groundbreaking HTA policy forum for over 100 African participants in Accra

 Brought together the Technical Working Group on HTA to inform NHIS

 Developed Ghana’s first national economic evaluation on hypertension management, informing price negotiation and procurement

 Our work focuses on providing direct technical assistance and capacity building for HTA to support government decision-making capacity as Ghana moves “beyond aid”, and to ensure the long-term financial sustainability of the National Health Insurance Scheme.
 In 2018, the Norwegian Institute of Public Health, joined the iDSI network to further support Ghanaian partners in implementing the government’s long-term vision for HTA.

 Improving the quality and efficiency of healthcare services in Ghana through Health Technology Assessment

 Supporting next steps for HTA institutionalisation